Gilleece/filament-review/README.md

 across a number of things.
 I would use the console tools to try out different ideas, particularly styling, to see how it worked in real time and then implement the code written there into the project itself.
 Responsiveness testing was done both through console tools, along with trying different browsers on different devices.

-My manual testing process was as follows.
+My manual testing process was as follows:

 #### For each page I performed the following checks:
     * Desktop and mobile